open-telemetry/oteps/text/0016-named-tracers.md

 ## Glossary of Terms

-#### Reporting library
+#### Instrumentation library
-Also known as the instrumentation library or the trace/metrics reporter, this may be either a library/module/plugin provided by OpenTelemetry that instruments an existing library, a third party integration which instruments some library, or a library that has implemented the OpenTelemetry API in order to instrument itself.
-In any case, the reporting library is the library which provides tracing and metrics data to OpenTelemetry.
+Also known as the trace/metrics reporter, this may be either a library/module/plugin provided by OpenTelemetry that instruments an existing library, a third party integration which instruments some library, or a library that has implemented the OpenTelemetry API in order to instrument itself.
+In any case, the instrumentation library is the library which provides tracing and metrics data to OpenTelemetry.

 examples:
 * `@opentelemetry/plugin-http`